sabir-aspose/words-docs-com/en/nodejs_via_dotnet/developer-guide/programming-with-documents/working-with-styles-and-themes/_index.md

 ai_search_scope: words_nodejs
 ai_search_endpoint: "https://docsearch.api.aspose.cloud/ask"
 url: /nodejs-net/working-with-styles-and-themes/
-aliases: [/python/working-with-styles-and-themes/]
 timestamp: 2025-07-09-10-05-05
 ---

-The [StyleCollection](https://reference.aspose.com/words/python-net/aspose.words/stylecollection/) class is used to manage built-in and apply user-defined settings to styles.
+The [StyleCollection](https://reference.aspose.com/words/nodejs-net/aspose.words/stylecollection/) class is used to manage built-in and apply user-defined settings to styles.

 ## Accessing Styles

-You can get a collection of styles defined in the document using the [Document.styles](https://reference.aspose.com/words/python-net/aspose.words/documentbase/styles/) property.
+You can get a collection of styles defined in the document using the [Document.styles](https://reference.aspose.com/words/nodejs-net/aspose.words/documentbase/styles/) property.
 This collection holds both the built-in and user-defined styles in a document.
 A particular style could be obtained by its name/alias, style identifier, or index.
 The following code example demonstrates how to get access to the collection of styles defined in the document.

 {{< gist "aspose-words-gists" "e9d8f984dac599756ccb4a64b8c79768" "Examples-DocsExamples-DocsExamples-Programming with Documents-Contents Management-working_with_styles_and_themes-AccessStyles.py" >}}